lgrcia/prose/docs/source/tutorials/reduction/reduction.rst

 .. _reduction:

+..
+TODO: qatar sa mere -> qatar
+..
+Elsa problem document describe(files)

 Reduction
 =========

 In this tutorial you will learn how to process a complete night of raw data from any telescope.
-A demo dataset can be downloaded (5Mb) here_ and consists in a very minimal observation of Quatar2-b exoplanet transit observed from the Trappist-North telescope.
+A demo dataset can be downloaded (5Mb) here_ and consists in a very minimal observation of qatar2-b exoplanet transit observed from the Trappist-North telescope.

 Telescope setting
 ^^^^^^^^^^^^^^^^^